Dingo-Seven/UK-Happy-Hardcore-Resources/README.md

 ## Want to learn UK Happy Hardcore Production?

-Refer to this [YT Playlist](https://youtube.com/playlist?list=PLx8AJyqd8OBR7JpLa-cAU1o9tiY0T3jip) for tutorials on general production as well as UK Happy Hardcore
+Refer to this [YT Playlist](https://youtube.com/playlist?list=PLx8AJyqd8OBR7JpLa-cAU1o9tiY0T3jip) for tutorials on general production as well as UK Happy Hardcore.

+## Want to learn JCore Production?

+Consider using this [YT Playlist](https://www.youtube.com/playlist?list=PLM3r4l_qfGtrikfQ14EzqEEyz8UBt1irV) for tutorials, just gotta be crafty with closed captions or pay heavy visual attention if you don't know the language.

 ## Useful communities to consider joining for producers: